Boords Logo

 Western

-The Western genre has a clear setting and defined time period.
-These stories take place in the American West during the 19th century.
-Genre elements include horse riding, cattle farming, military expansion, Native Americans, settlers, railway construction, robbery, and lots of gunfights and duels.
+Among the various film genres, the Western genre stands out with its distinct setting and time period, primarily focusing on the American West during the 19th century.
+This film genre is rich with elements like horse riding, cattle farming, military expansion, encounters with Native Americans, settlers' stories, railway construction, and, of course, the iconic gunfights and duels.

 More from the blog...